62nd Operations Group: Cold War

 The 62d Troop Carrier Wing (Heavy) joined the Continental Division of the Military Air Transport Service (MATS) on 1 July 1957.
-On 31 December 1959, the Wing relinquished command of Larson AFB and MATS turned that base over toStrategic Air Command (SAC).
+On 31 December 1959, the Wing relinquished command of Larson AFB and MATS turned that base over to Strategic Air Command (SAC).
 Meanwhile, the Air Force reorganized the structure of its wings, and the 62d Troop Carrier Group, was inactivated 8 January 1960 when squadrons were assigned directly to the wing as part of the Air Force tri-deputate reorganization.

 From 1991

 From 1991, its squadrons flew a variety of exercises and training missions and provided airlift for worldwide contingencies and humanitarian relief efforts.
 Flew resupply missions for Operation Deep Freeze, Antarctica, 1997–.
 Group elements conducted aerial delivery of rations to Afghan towns and villages during Global War on Terrorism contingency operations in 2001.

 By the time Operation Iraqi Freedom was launched in mid-March 2003, nearly 1,000 McChord Airmen were heavily involved in defending America.
 At the end of March, McChord's C-17s and aircrews made history when they nighttime airdropped 1,000 "Sky Soldiers" from the 173d Airborne Brigade behind enemy lines into Northern Iraq.
 It was the largest combat airdrop since the invasion of Panama in December 1989 and a first for the C-17.

 In 2005, McChord Airmen assisted in bringing relief to the victims of Hurricane Katrina.
 McChord brought over 135,000 pounds of food and water into the region and brought more than 1,000 residents of the area out to safety.

 Aircrew from the 62d also participated in the largest noncombatant evacuation operation since Vietnam.
 In July 2006, they moved 12,703 U.S. citizens from Cyprus and Turkey where they had previously fled to escape fighting in Lebanon.
 In addition to aiding in the evacuation of people, McChord's Airmen delivered food, water and equipment to Cyprus to support stranded citizens awaiting evacuation.

 In December 2006, a C-17 from McChord made its debut airdrop to the South Pole, Antarctica, showcasing the aircraft's reliability and versatility.

 Finally, on 18 December 2007, the Air Force marked the 104th anniversary of powered flight with the first transcontinental flight of an aircraft using a blend of regular aviation and synthetic fuel.
 The transcontinental flight followed other successful synthetic fuel tests in C-17s and paved the way to certify the fuel blend for all C-17s.

 Today the flying squadrons of the 62d Operations Group all fly the C-17 Globemaster III, with "McChord" in white on a green tail flash.
-They are among the oldest airlift squadrons in the Air Force.
+They are among the oldest airlift squadrons in the Air Force: